 Seeing sewage back up through your basement floor drain is alarming, and for good reason.
 It’s messy, hazardous, and a clear sign that something is seriously wrong with your plumbing system.
 This isn’t just a simple clog; it’s your home’s drainage system telling you it can no longer send wastewater away from your house.
 The backup is the end result of a blockage or issue somewhere down the line.
 Understanding the potential causes can help you figure out the next steps and prevent it from happening again.
 Several culprits are usually to blame, from blockages inside your pipes to problems with the city’s main lines.

-Clogged Main Sewer Line
+Could a Clogged Main Sewer Line Be the Culprit?

 Your home has many small drain lines (from sinks, toilets, and showers) that all feed into one large, central pipe called the main sewer line.
 This line is responsible for carrying all of your home’s wastewater out to the municipal sewer system.
 When this main line gets clogged, the water has nowhere to go.
 Instead of flowing away, it backs up into your home, and the lowest point is usually the basement floor drain.
 This is one of the most frequent causes of a sewage backup.
 A blockage in the main line is a serious issue that requires immediate attention, as it affects the plumbing throughout your entire house.
 This situation is a true plumbing emergency that can’t wait.